jackton1/auto-branch-rebase/README.md

 # auto-branch-pr

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Auto create Pull Request to a base branch when a destination changes
+> A GitHub App built with [Probot](https://github.com/probot/probot) that Auto creates Pull Request to a base branch when a destination changes

 ## Setup